Cosplay: Harassment issues

-"Cosplay Is Not Consent", a movement started in 2013 by Rochelle Keyhan, Erin Filson, and Anna Kegler, brought to the mainstream, the issue of sexual harassment in the convention attending cosplay community.
+"Cosplay Is Not Consent", a movement started in 2013 by Rochelle Keyhan, Erin Filson, and Anna Kegler, brought attention to the issue of sexual harassment in the convention attending cosplay community.
 Harassment of cosplayers include photography without permission, verbal abuse, touching, and groping.
 Harassment is not limited to women in provocative outfits as male cosplayers talked about being bullied for not fitting certain costume and characters.

 Starting in 2014, New York Comic Con placed large signs at the entrance stating that "Cosplay is Not Consent".
 Attendees were reminded to ask permission for photos and respect the person's right to say no. The movement against sexual harassment against cosplayers has continued to gain momentum and awareness since being publicized.
-Traditional mainstream news media like Mercury News and Los Angeles Times have reported on the topic, bringing awareness of sexual harassment to those outside of the cosplay community.
+Traditional mainstream news media like The Mercury News and Los Angeles Times have reported on the topic, bringing awareness of sexual harassment to those outside of the cosplay community.

 Ethnicity issues

 As cosplay has entered more mainstream media, ethnicity becomes a controversial point.
 Cosplayers of different skin color than the character are often ridiculed for not being 'accurate' or 'faithful'.
 Many cosplayers feel as if anyone can cosplay any character, but it becomes complicated when cosplayers are not respectful of the character's ethnicity.
 These views against non-white cosplayers within the community have been attributed to the lack of representation in the industry and in media.
 Issues such as blackface, brownface, and yellowface are still controversial since a large part of the cosplay community see these as separate problems, or simply an acceptable part of cosplay.
-Ethnicity remains a polarizing topic today, as discussion continues in person and online.